olegstepura/olegstepura/README.md

 ### Hello! 👋

 I'm a passioned web developer that cannot stop.
-Not much time to open-source stuff but I'm trying to do my best sharing.
+Not much time to open-source stuff but I'm trying to do my best sharing code with the world.
 My favorite tech stack:
  - FE: Vue.js, Nuxt.js, Tailwind, Typescript.
 Those allow to build coolest UIs faster then ever.
 With the help of Storybook decoupling base building blocks of the UI is a breeze.
 Also have quite some experince in React and Ember.
  - BE: Scala was the best language I've ever used.
 Followed by Typescript and Python.
 PHP is not so exciting anymore.